-Bella Thorne Shows Of Cleavage In Black Lacy Lingerie On Instagram
+Bella Thorne Shows Off Cleavage In Black Lacy Lingerie On Instagram

 “You look even more stunning than you did in any of your photoshoots!” they wrote.
 “Thank you for not using Facetune or editing your pics and encouraging us to love ourselves for who we really are.”

-According to The Daily Mail, the music video was for a song for Steve Aoki called “Do Not Disturb.”
+According to The Daily Mail, the music video was for a song by Steve Aoki called “Do Not Disturb.”
 Bella directed the video and it includes allusions to American Horror Story, Barton Fink, and The Shining.

 As The Inquisitr previously reported, the video is pretty titillating and features lots of girl-on-girl action.